Dark Red Line (Bangkok): Route alignment

-The SRT Dark Red Line starts at the new Krung Thep Aphiwat Central Terminal heading north for 26 km via Don Mueang and terminates at Rangsit in Pathum Thani Province.
-The line will then be extended 8.84 km north from Rangsit to the Thammasat University Rangsit campus.
+Section I of the SRT Dark Red Line starts at the new Krung Thep Aphiwat Central Terminal heading north for 26 km via Don Mueang and terminates at Rangsit in Pathum Thani Province.
+Section II line will then be extended 8.84 km north from Rangsit to the Thammasat University Rangsit campus.

-From Krung Thep Aphiwat Central Terminal the line will be extended 11 km south via Phaya Thai to Hua Lamphong station.
-The final section of the line will run southeast from Hua Lamphong via Wongwian Yai for 39 km to Maha Chai in Samut Sakhon Province along the current Maha Chai railway alignment.
+From Krung Thep Aphiwat Central Terminal the line will be extended 11 km south via Phaya Thai to Hua Lamphong station in Section III.
+Section IV section of the line will run southeast from Hua Lamphong via Wongwian Yai for 39 km to Maha Chai in Samut Sakhon Province along the current Maha Chai railway alignment.

 When fully completed, the line will run on a north–south axis through Bangkok, from Thammasat University's Rangsit campus in Pathum Thani Province to Maha Chai in Samut Sakhon Province for a full length of nearly 87 km.